 Outdoor sowing: middle of March - beginning of April

 Germinationtemp.: 15 - 21 °C

 Harvest period: from the 2nd year end of April - middle of June

 Harden the seedlings of by putting them outside for 10 - 14 days during the day from the beginning of May.
 Put the seedlings outdoors from the middle of May, when there's no longer any danger of frosts.
 Put them on a sunny plot with some shade and good drainage, in not very acid soil and keep them approx. 30 - 45 cm apart.
-Earth the Asparagus up to prevent the white Asparagus from turning green.
 Keep moist and weedfree.
 Feed the plants in August with fertilizer, because Asparagus are greedy plants.

 Sow outdoors from the middle of March.
 Sow on a well manured and loose sowing bed with free drainage and (sandy) soil.
 Sow in rows about 10 cm apart, every 5 cm a seed.
 Cover the seeds with a layer of soil.
 Keep moist and weedfree.
 Put the plants from the second year after sowing on their definite spot.
 Put them on a sunny plot with half shade and good drainage.
 It's best to grow Asparagus on light (sandy) soil that's not too acidic.
 The plants stay for a very long time on the same plot (perennials).
-Give them a raised bed to make sure that your white Asparagus stay white.
 Keep the plants approx. 35 - 40 cm apart.